 We invite you to also review the Employer Guide to the FMLA which provides more plainly on page 58 that "[t]he employer may make deductions from the employee’s salary for any hours taken as intermittent or reduced schedule FMLA leave within a workweek without affecting the exempt status of the employee."
 See https://www.dol.gov/whd/fmla/employerguide.pdf

 Want to learn more about how to handle issues like this?
-Click here to listen to our Podcast about hiring practices.
+Click Here to listen to our podcast about exempt employees compensation and FMLA.

 © 2014 Advisors Law Group, All Rights Reserved

 To learn more about the Federated Employment Practices Network®, contact your local Federated Marketing Representative, or visit www.federatedinsurance.com.